spacestation13/DMByExample/src/objs/disposal.md

 The garbage collector works by using a reference counting system.
 Once an object is no longer referenced, it gets deleted.

->**Important to Note**: Circular references will never be deleted by the garbage collector.
+>**Important to note**: Circular references will never be deleted by the garbage collector.
 This is defined as a pair of objects with variables that point to each other, or even an object with a variable that points to itself.
 Also, an object with running or sleeping procs will not be deleted.

 So, let's do a GC-ing version of the above snippet: